ebmorran/ebmorran.github.io/ebmorran.github.io/content/medavie-blue-cross/delisted-providers.md

 This is intentionally ambiguous, to encourage members to choose providers who are not delisted while not definitively saying their coverage will be denied.

+While the designer suggested displaying labels on both active and delisted providers, I thought this would draw unnecessary attention and raise questions about what "active" means.
+We decided to label only delisted providers in search results.

 ### Display

 <img src="/image_samples/medavie/delisted-providers/brainstorming.jpg" style="margin: auto; width: 100%; padding-bottom:10px;">